xsun2001/tour-of-java/outline.md

     - Create a object
     - Java has Garbage-Collector
   - CodeLab 2-1: Create & Use a Car
+    - Define class, members
+    - Create & use objects
+    - `static` fields and methods
   - Reuse Class
     - Composition
     - Inheritance